-We often talk about the problems of water or water issues, but one thing I have learned by spending time with the Collaborative is that water is not a problem.
-It takes the shape of the container that it’s in, and our culture is a container that gives meaning and shape to water and to our relationships with water, land, and one another. —Shanai Matteson, the Water Bar and Public Studio
+“We often talk about the problems of water or water issues, but one thing I have learned by spending time with the Collaborative is that water is not a problem.
+It takes the shape of the container that it’s in, and our culture is the container that gives meaning and shape to water and to our relationships with water, land, and one another.”

-Ways of Knowing Water” is a community of artists, scientists, scholars, thinkers, craftsmen, and others who are collectively learning how to feel, think, know, read, and taste water, in an attempt to devise a holistic model that addresses water as a “discipline” of its own.
-What they learn will become the foundation of new paradigms for research, teaching, artistic development, and public engagement.
+Ways of Knowing Water is a community of artists, scientists, scholars, thinkers and craftspeople who are collectively learning how to feel, think, know, read, and taste water, in an attempt to devise a holistic model of knowledge that addresses water as a “discipline” of its own.
+We hope that what the community learns will lay the foundation for new paradigms for research, teaching, art, and public engagement.
 In this event, we will share what we have learned over the past years, and think together what work lies ahead.

 Ways of Knowing Water is a collaborative initiative by WAM, the Water Bar and Public Studio, and the University of Minnesota’s Institute on the Environment, supported by a grant from the Institute for Advanced Studies.